Lupusa87/BlazorCssHelper/README.md

 You need to put `<CompCss settings="yourSettings"></CompCss>` anywhere.

-It can be injected in thml as <style> element or as <link> element with base64 data uri.
+It can be injected in html as <style> element or as <link> element with base64 data uri.

 example: `<link rel="stylesheet" href="data:text/css;base64,dGR3...I6cn0=" type="text/css">`